wp-plugins/manage-issue-based-magazine/readme.txt

 = Why You Should Download this Plugin NOW =
 = 1.
 Stress Free Publishing on Time =
 Issue Based Magazine lets you pre-set the publishing date.
 All you now have to do is create and upload content, and rest assured your magazine will be published on time.
-When you say ‘magazine’, timely publishing is one of the most important parameters for creating a positive perception.
-Issue Based Magazine won’t let that perception suffer.
+When you say "magazine", timely publishing is one of the most important parameters for creating a positive perception.
+Issue Based Magazine won't let that perception suffer.

 = 2.
 Freedom to Display Relevant Categories =
 Stuck with displaying uniform featured categories across issues?
 Break FREE with Issue Based Magazine.
 Each issue of your magazine is different and you might want to highlight different categories for different issues.
 This plugin lets you specify separate categories to be displayed for each issue.